g4challenge/repro-fair-neuro-ds-template/readme.md

 ## Context
 This template can serve as common starting point for traceable analyses in observational clinical research.

+The projects created with this template should be:

+- Versioned
+- Identified
+- Linked
+- Documented
+- Tested
+- FAIR

 The user should utilize R and Tidyverse.